Inherited Craziness

 St Mary's, Great Canfield, Essex

-Henry Doe, son of John Doe and Jane Brand, married Elizabeth Stones (bap.
-14 Apr 1754 at Saint Michael and All Angels, Leaden Roding), daughter of John and Mary Stones, at St Mary's, Great Canfield on 20 Oct 1773.
+Henry Doe (bap.
+19 May 1754 in Great Canfield, Essex), son of John Doe and Jane Brand, married Elizabeth Stones (most likely bap.
+14 Apr 1754 in Leaden Roding, Essex), which, if correct, would make her the daughter of John and Mary Stones, at St Mary's, Great Canfield on 20 Oct 1773.

 Henry and Elizabeth appear to have had 7 children: